 Circuit high codes are nearly always indicative of a shot alternator or bad harness.
 Circuit low codes are nearly always caused by weak/inadequate alternators and batteries.
 The lowest end alternator we carry puts out at idle what the factory unit does at its peak!
 Check out our alternators and order yours today!

-If you are working on the high pressure oil system (dummy plugs, standpipes, HPOPs, injectors, etc) as part of this process or in the future, remember to *always* hook up a battery charger and remove the FICM relay prior to using the key to engage the starter to purge the air.
+If you are working on the high pressure oil system (dummy plugs, standpipes, HPOPs, injectors, etc) as part of this exchange or in the future, remember to *always* hook up a battery charger and remove the FICM relay prior to using the key to engage the starter to purge the air.
 Engage the starter in 10-15 second intervals with at least 45 seconds in between engagements to avoid killing your starter.
-After you have seen the 500psi necessary of injection control pressure, allow the batteries to regain their charge, crank once more for 10-15 seconds, re-install the FICM relay, and start the truck as normal.
+After you have seen the 500 psi necessary of injection control pressure, allow the batteries to regain their charge, crank once more for 10-15 seconds, re-install the FICM relay, and start the truck as normal.
 This will save your FICM from certain stress and possible death.